thequantumturtle/thequantumturtle.github.io/_posts/2021-02-14-Quantum-State-Space-Explosion.markdown

 There we go!
 Whats that?
 Whats the $$.25$$?

-Thats the probability that when we read the quantum system it will fall into that state.
+That's the probability that when we read the quantum system it will fall into that state.
 Quantum systems can be split across multiple states at one time, but when we read the value the quantum system collapses into a classical state.

 <center>
 <table  style="background-color:rgba(0, 0, 0, 0); border:0;" ><tr><td style="border:0;">